Próspera: A Network State Colony in Honduras

 Minicircle is funded by U.S.-based venture capital and seeks to create a destination spot for unregulated, risky medical experiments, including biohacking and “gene editing.”
 Minicircle boasts their ability to operate without any government oversight.
 This medical facility is marketed towards foreigners and tourists.
 On February 2024, “the scientific community in Honduras asked the Honduran authorities to investigate and stop genetic testing and experiments…” and a current investigation of Minicircle is underway by the Ministry of Health and the Medical College of Honduras.

-• Colonization: ZEDEs/SEZs and private cities are developing all over the globe, via the Network State model backed by Peter Thiel and Marc Andreessen.
+Colonization: ZEDEs/SEZs and private cities are developing all over the globe, via the Network State model backed by Peter Thiel and Marc Andreessen.
 The Network State is a form of colonial destruction through digital and technological means.
 They seek to gatekeep land and resources from citizens and residents, implement their own rules and policies with their own arbitration center, exploit local workers, and ostracize the public while maintaining a very sophisticated propaganda machine.
-Despite a multi-billion dollar lawsuit, Próspera continues to operate and expand- encouraging people from around the world to become residents and/or start their business through their autonomous territory.
+Despite a multi-billion dollar lawsuit, Próspera continues to operate and expand- encouraging people from around the world to become residents and/or start their business, utilizing their autonomous territory.